-Una Stella Abrahamson was born in London, England, in 1922.
-After marrying Roy Abrahamson, she came to Canada with him after World War II.
+Una Stella Abrahamson was born in London, England, 1922.
+Upon marrying Roy Abrahamson, she came to Canada with him following World War II.
 She apprenticed under the painter Henri Masson (1907-1996) for a short time before becoming a noted home economist and domestic historian for Chatelaine magazine in the 1960s.
 Una also worked as a publicist for General Foods Kitchens, progressed to vice president of Public Relations Services Ltd., and then to the Dominion Stores as Director of Consumer Affairs in the seventies.

-Over a busy decade, Una Abrahamson wrote three important books: God Bless Our Home: Domestic Life in Nineteenth Century Canada (1966)Crafts Canada: The Useful Arts (1974); and The Canadian Guide to Home Entertaining (1975).
-She served as chair of the Ontario Council of Health's Task Force on Nutrition and Dietetic Services (1975).
+Over a busy decade, Una Abrahamson wrote three important books: God Bless Our Home: Domestic Life in Nineteenth Century Canada (1966), Crafts Canada: The Useful Arts (1974), and The Canadian Guide to Home Entertaining (1975).
+She served as chair of the Ontario Council of Health's Task Force on Nutrition and Dietetic Services in 1975.
 During this period, she also contributed many articles to Canadian magazines while lecturing as a popular speaker at many conferences and meetings.

 In October 1978, Una was struck by a car and suffered a coma for more than a year.
-Over the long course of her recovery she regained her ability to talk and write and enjoy the pleasures of assembling her collection on culinary arts at her home in North York for another two decades.
-By any standard, the Una Abrahamson collection of cookery books is impressive and one of the finest in North America.
+Over the long course of her recovery she regained her ability to speak, write, and enjoy the pleasures of assembling her collection on culinary arts at her home in North York for another two decades.
+By any standard, the Una Abrahamson Collection of cookery books is impressive and one of the finest in North America.
 Some rare and special books date back to the early seventeenth century and represent traditional "receipt books" to works on health, nutrition, plants, table manners, alternative medicine, and healing.
 Her collection provides special insights into the development of culinary arts and the social history of cookery.
 Two culinary historians, Elizabeth Driver and Mary F. Williamson, have produced highlights of her collection of British, French, and early Canadian publications that make Una's collection so remarkable.

-2,700 books (pubished and unpublished), 2 videotapes, 20 photographs, and approximately 5 cm of textual records.
+2,700 books (pubished and unpublished), 2 videotapes, 20 photographs, and approximately 5 cm of textual records